Same-sex marriage in Argentina: Same-sex marriage

+Legislative action

-Two weeks before the 2009 mid-term elections, Justice Minister Aníbal Fernández issued a statement saying that he was in favor of starting a same-sex marriage debate in Congress, that a gender-neutral law would "end discrimination", and that "many people are demanding it."
+Two weeks before the 2009 mid-term elections, Justice Minister Aníbal Fernández said that he was in favor of starting a debate on the legalisation of same-sex marriage in the National Congress, adding that a gender-neutral law would "end discrimination", and that "many people [were] demanding it".
 Fernández also said that former President Néstor Kirchner, husband of President Cristina Fernández de Kirchner, supported having a wider discussion on same-sex marriage in the country.
 President Fernández de Kirchner's position on same-sex marriage was unknown at the time.
-Justice Minister Fernández said he was presently "working toward" presenting a draft law to Congress, and that his ministry must first "evaluate all the different aspects of the issue."
-The bill was never presented.
+Fernández said he was presently "working toward" presenting a draft law to Congress, and that his ministry had to first "evaluate all the different aspects of the issue".
+The draft bill was never presented to Congress.
 At this time, LGBT groups gradually won over members of the Chamber of Deputies to their cause, aided by the decentralized nature of congressional parties which allowed advocacy groups to post incremental gains.

 In late 2009, the Argentine Congress considered two proposals, sponsored by Silvia Augsburger (Socialist Party) and Vilma Ibarra (New Encounter), to amend the Civil Code to permit same-sex marriages.
-Ibarra and Augsburger later agreed to unify their separate initiatives into one draft law.
+Ibarra and Augsburger later agreed to merge their initiatives into a single draft law.
 On October 27, 2009, the same-sex marriage bill was debated in the Chamber of Deputies' General Law Committee and the Committee on Family, Women, Children and Youth.
 Ibarra expressed her desire to have same-sex marriage in Argentina approved by the end of 2009.
 Debate on the bill continued on November 5 and on November 10, before being postponed and resuming in March 2010.
 A survey taken at the time found that 70% of Argentines supported legalizing same-sex marriage.

 On April 15, 2010, the Chamber of Deputies' General Law Committee and the Committee on Family, Women, Children and Youth recommended the legalization of same-sex marriage.
 On May 5, 2010, the Chamber of Deputies passed the same-sex marriage bill by a vote of 126 to 110.
 On July 6, the Senate's General Law Committee recommended rejection of the bill.
 The bill was originally scheduled to be voted on July 14.
-After a marathon session that went into the early hours of the next day, on July 15 the Senate passed the same-sex marriage bill by a vote of 33 to 27.
-On July 21, President Cristina Fernández de Kirchner signed the bill into law.
-The law was published in the official gazette on July 22 and took effect that same day.
+After a marathon session that extended into the early hours of the next day, the Senate passed the same-sex marriage bill by a vote of 33 to 27 on July 15.
+The bill was signed into law by President Cristina Fernández de Kirchner on July 21.
+It was published in the Boletín Oficial de la República Argentina on July 22 and took effect that same day.
 The law grants same-sex couples all the rights and responsibilities of marriage, including the right to adopt children.
-The first marriages were performed on July 30, 2010.
+The first marriage was performed on July 30, 2010, between Miguel Ángel Calefato and José Luis Navarro in Frías.

+The Marriage Equality Law (Ley Matrimonio Igualitario, [lej matɾiˈmonjo iɣwaliˈtaɾjo]) amended article 172 of the Civil Code to state: